linneacastro/applied-ai-system-project/reflection.md

 - How did you use AI tools during this project (for example: design brainstorming, debugging, refactoring)?

 I used AI tools in all parts of this project - to help me brainstorm the initial UML diagram, to flesh out the skeleton of classes, to then fill out the classes, build tests, and iterate.
 I feel like I just kept riffing on what I got, and using the AI (Claude) to ask questions and keep going.
+In Week 9 I used it the same way for the RAG layer — sketching the pipeline, sanity-checking the system prompt, and catching Streamlit-specific gotchas like the rerun-cache pattern.

 - What kinds of prompts or questions were most helpful?